-\textbf{Task Placement.} When vehicle $v$ enters the vicinity of \gls{pop} $p_v$ at time $t_v$, the placement agent in that \gls{pop} needs to decide where to process the tasks stemming from that vehicle.
-The placement decision is captured in the decision variable $p'_v$ ; the \gls{cv2n} tasks of that vehicle $v$ will be processed at the \gls{pop} near the vehicle if $p'_v=p_v$, or at another \gls{pop} if $p'_v\neq p_v$.
-Note that when the placement decision $p_v'$ is made at time $t_v$ and it remains in force until the vehicle $v$ leaves the vicinity of \gls{pop} $p_v$ at time $T_v$.

-Redirecting the tasks of vehicle $v$ from \gls{pop} $p_v$ to \gls{pop} $p'_v$ where $p'_v\neq p_v$, introduces an additional transmission latency $l_{p_v,p'_v}$, but allows to tap into resources that could be potentially underutilised at \gls{pop} $p'_v$.
-Note that $p'_v$ is a decision variable that is only defined in the interval $[t_v, T_v]$.
-To make that local decision, the placement agent in \gls{pop} $p_v$ relies on information that it exchanges with all other \glspl{pop}.
-In particular, it relies on the task processing delay that other \gls{pop}s experience when the vehicle $v$ arrived, which we denote as $d_{p,v},\ p \in P$.
-Since it takes some time for that information to propagate between \glspl{pop}, this processing delay value may be slightly outdated.
+\textbf{Task Placement.} When vehicle $v$ enters the vicinity of \gls{pop} $p_v$ at time $t_v$, a placement decision needs to be made for offloading the task(s) of the particular vehicle.
+The decision is captured in the decision variable $p'_v$; the \gls{cv2n} tasks of that vehicle $v$ will be processed at the \gls{pop} near the vehicle if $p'_v=p_v$, or at another \gls{pop} when $p'_v\neq p_v$.
+Note that the placement decision $p_v'$ is made at time $t_v$ and it remains valid until the vehicle $v$ leaves the vicinity of \gls{pop} $p_v$ at time $T_v$.
+Redirecting the tasks of vehicle $v$ from \gls{pop} $p_v$ to $p'_v$, introduces an additional transmission latency $l_{p_v,p'_v}$, but allows to tap into resources that could be potentially underutilised at \gls{pop} $p'_v$.
+The decision relies on information that \gls{pop} $p_v$ exchanges with all other \glspl{pop}.
+In particular, it relies on the task processing delay that other \gls{pop}s experience when the vehicle $v$ arrived, which we denoted as $d_{p,v},\ p \in P$.

-\textbf{Resource Scaling.} Scaling agents need to determine the computing resources $C_p(t)$ required in each \gls{pop} $p \in P$ at regular instants $t$, with $C_{p}(t) \leq C_p^{max},\ \forall t$.
+\textbf{Resource Scaling.} Scaling decisions determine the computing resources (number of CPUs) $C_p(t)$ required in each \gls{pop} $p \in P$ at regular instants $t$, with $C_{p}(t) \leq C_p^{max},\ \forall t$.
 These instants $t$ could be different from the vehicle arrival instants, e.g., they could occur periodically (e.g., every 5 minutes), but in this study we assume that they are aligned with vehicle arrival instants $t_v$, following the placement decisions.
-Consequently, between consecutive \emph{scaling} instants the decision variables $C_p(t)$ remain constant, i.e.:
+As a result, between consecutive \emph{scaling} instants the decision variables $C_p(t)$ remain constant, i.e.:

-Therefore, the scaling agent at \gls{pop} $p$ needs to determine the decision variable $C_{p,v}$ upon arrival of vehicle $v$ (at time $t_v$) and keep it fixed until the arrival of the next vehicle $v+1$ at time $t_{v+1}$.
 Consequently, from now on we will use $C_{p,v}$ to denote $C_p(t_v)$.
-Remark also that in the set of all possible \emph{scaling} decisions always the ``no \emph{scaling}'' option is also valid.
+Remark that in the set of all possible \emph{scaling} decisions, the ``no \emph{scaling}'' option is also included.